Ks89/angular-webpack-skeleton/README.md

 ### To use webpack-visualizer-plugin
 - `npm run build:dev` (or `build:prod` or `build:prod:aot`)
 - open in your browser `dist/webpack-visualizer-report.html`

+### SonarQube support -a little bit experimental :)-
+- download, install and configure both [SonarQube](https://www.sonarqube.org/) and [sonar-scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) on your local machine
+- start your SonarQube server with `./<sonar-installation-folder>/bin/<your-operative-system>/sonar.sh start`
+- navigate to `http://localhost:9000` to check if SonarQube is running (you should wait a couple of minutes)
+- install this plugin https://github.com/Pablissimo/SonarTsPlugin/releases downloading the latest version of the `.jar` inside your `<sonar-installation-folder>/extensions/plugins`
+- restart SonarQube with `./<sonar-installation-folder>/bin/<your-operative-system>/sonar.sh restart` (you should wait a couple of minutes)
+- add `sonar-scanner-installation-folder` to your PATH variable.
+This is different based on your OS and you should check how to do that by yourself
+- check if you are able to execute this command `sonar-scanner` in your terminal.
+If yes, proceed to the next step, otherwise you have to configure your PATH in the right way.
+- from the root of this project run `npm run sonar-scanner`
+- navigate to `http://localhost:9000` to see the result

+This project is available also on SonarCloud [HERE](https://sonarcloud.io/dashboard?id=angular-webpack-skeleton)

+Be careful, this project supports SonarQube analysis, but it still experimental.
+For instance, I'm not happy about test coverage report, because I think that it's wrong.

 ## Credits